Selection of the correct Helix will maximize the benefits of compression

 The Full Knee Helix is the preferred Helix if you have suffered any major knee trauma or have had knee surgery of any type, (arthroscopic of open surgical procedure).
 The Full Knee Helix provides comfortable and uniform compression to the entire knee.
 So if there has been injury to any of the ligaments, menisci or tendons, all will be supported.
 There is also support for the distal thigh and proximal leg muscles and tendons.
 Patients with degenerative or osteoarthritis of the knee report benefit not only from the compression, but also from the comfort of warmth.
 Athletes of every age, sport and skill level wear the Full Knee Helix.
 The Full Knee Helix is not advised while playing sand volleyball.

-The Adjustable Knee Helix has recently become available and offers the benefit of ease of placement when compared to the Full Knee Helix (Open).
+The Adjustable Knee Helix offers the benefit of ease of placement when compared to the Full Knee Helix (Open).
 This Helix allows the adjustment of the tension applied.
 Support for the femoral and patellar tendons and lateral ligaments is provided.
 This Helix was developed at the request of a medical doctor who had reports of improved arthritis pain control with the use of the Full Knee Helix but the patients were unable to pull the Full Knee Helix into position because of weakness or arthritis.
 Athletes like the smaller Adjustable Knee Helix when support of the thigh and calf tendons is not necessary.